Nexusoft/NexusInterface/docs/Modules/upgrade-to-v3.1.md

 );
 ```

-## DateTimePicker component is removed
+## `DateTimePicker` and `Link` components were removed. `Tab` component was replaced by `HorizontalTab`

-DateTimePicker component is removed because it's not being used by the wallet.
+`DateTimePicker` component was removed because it's not being used by the wallet.
 Modules which need it should implement a DateTimePicker on its own.

+`Link` component was removed because in most cases it can be replaced by a `Button` with `skin="hyperlink"` prop.
+Furthermore, it requires `react-router-dom` library, which is not intended to be included in the preload script.

+`Tab` component was replaced by `HorizontalTab`, which purely focuses on the component's UI and doesn't depend on `react-router-dom` library.
+There's also a new `VerticalTab` component added.

 ## `options` param for `send()` now has a slightly different shape